railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 Product routing
 ---------------

-You should install the ``stock_location`` module if routing products to customers, from suppliers or in your warehouse is a function of the product itself.
+You should install the :mod:`stock_location` module if routing products to customers, from suppliers or in your warehouse is a function of the product itself.

 .. figure:: images/product_location.png